PeterK910/VPNgbnNET/README.md

 # VPNgbNET
-Variable Projection Augmented Nonlinear Grey Bernouli Network
+Variable Projection Augmented Nonlinear Grey Bernouli Networks
 ## MainTraffic.ipynb
 This notebook serves as the primary tool for training on real traffic estimation data.